Crown Jewels of the United Kingdom: Ampulla

-Spoon
+Coronation Spoon

 The 27 cm Coronation Spoon, which dates from the late 12th century, is silver-gilt and set with four pearls added in the 17th century.
 A ridge divides the bowl in half, creating grooves into which the Archbishop of Canterbury dips two fingers and anoints the monarch as Supreme Governor of the Church of England.
 Originally, it may have been used for mixing water and wine in a chalice.
 The spoon is first known to have been used to anoint a monarch at the English coronation of James I in 1603.
 It is the oldest surviving piece of the Crown Jewels (and the only surviving English royal goldsmith's work from the 1100s), first recorded in the Royal Collection in 1349 as "a spoon of ancient form", and was probably made for Henry II or Richard I. In 1649 the spoon was sold for 16 shillings to Clement Kynnersley, Yeoman of the Removing Wardrobe, who returned it to Charles II upon the restoration of the monarchy.